kubedb/docs/docs/guides/proxysql/reconfigure/cluster/index.md

 ### Delete Users

-To delete user from the mysql_users table, all we need to do is just provide the usernames in the spec.configuration.mysqlUsers.users array and set the reqType to delete.
-Let's have a look at the below yaml.
+To delete user from the `mysql_users` table, all we need to do is just provide the usernames in the `spec.configuration.mysqlUsers.users` array and set the `spec.reqType` to delete.
+Let's have a look at the following yaml.

 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1